nitikalovesyou/machine-learning-using-r/contributing.md

 4. Commit your change.
 Include a commit message describing the correction.
 Please note that if your commit message is not clear, the correction will not be accepted.
 5. Submit a pull request.

-Thank you for your contribution!
+Thank you for your contribution!!